 In a mountain valley far north in the state of Styria you find the holiday resort Mariazell, that is particularly suitable for families.
 Whether you want a holiday to relax or participate in a range outdoor activities, you never travel far to have fun.
 Furthermore, there is also a small lake nearby where you can […]

-Green Lake, its setting is simply stunning.
-A green emerald surrounded by the Hochschwab Mountains and forests.
+Green Lake and its setting are stunning — a green emerald surrounded by the Hochschwab Mountains and forests.
 Consequently, the Green Lake (Grüner See) in Styria has become a very popular destination.
 During the main central European holiday period, it can be very crowded.
-Nonetheless, if you manage to visit outside peak vacation times, you can […]
+Nonetheless, if you visit outside the busiest times in the summer, […]

 Most of the canyons and gorges in Austria are maintained by public or private conservation organisations, and you pay an entrance fee.
-This covers the maintenance and conservation projects in the area.
-Many of the canyons are suitable hikes for the whole family, and only a few are best hiked by seasoned hikers.
-We have […]
+The fee covers the maintenance and conservation projects in the area.
+Many canyons offer suitable hikes for the whole family, and only a few are best hiked by seasoned hikers.
+We have collected […]

 Hiking in the Alps is one of the most popular activities in Tyrol during the summer months.
 Enjoying stunning views and a day on the mountain does not necessarily, mean you need climbing gear and a marathon runner’s stamina.
 There are places perfect for family outings as well.
 Family fun There are several places where […]

-Austria has more than 50.000 kilometres of sign posted wander- and hiking trails.
+Austria has more than 50.000 kilometres of signposted wandering- and hiking trails.
 No matter if you are looking for a good workout or just want to wander at a leisurely pace to enjoy the scenery, the variety of trails is enormous.
-We’ve hiked to mountains peaks, wandered among vineyards and along the Danube.
+We’ve hiked to mountain peaks, and wandered among vineyards and along the Danube.
 The […]

 Hiking in the Alps is not only about narrow and steep trails high up in the mountains.
 There are also plenty of great trails for those who simply want a leisurely hike or bring small children.
 Moreover, even though the walk takes you along a small gravel road in relatively flat terrain, the surrounding nature […]